itdxer/neupy/site/docs/storage.rst

     $ pip install dill>=0.2.3

-There is a simple example for network serialization.
+There is a simple example for network serialisation.

 .. code-block:: python